ElavarasiArumugam/Hostel-Library-Book-Management/README.md

 3. **Response:** The AI acts as a digital librarian, recommending exact Accession Numbers for books the student can physically check out at that exact moment.

 ---
+## 🤝 The Team

+This project was developed collaboratively by a 3-person team.
+My specific role was leading the **Backend Architecture & AI Integration**.

+* **Elavarasi Arumugam (Me)** - Engineered the Node.js/Express backend, integrated the Google Gemini 2.5 RAG pipeline, managed the MongoDB Atlas cloud connection, and handled live deployment on Vercel and Render.
+* **Srivishnu** - Developed the React.js frontend Single Page Application and UI/UX styling using Material-UI.
+* **Vasanthavelan** - Designed the database schemas, managed data seeding for 2,500+ records, and handled QA testing.

+---

 ##  Local Installation & Setup